-Thus, meditating before going into hair transplant surgery, can make you feel less discomfort and fear.
+Thus, meditating before undergoing hair transplant surgery can make you feel less discomfort and fear.

-In addition, a close relative or friend you trust may be helpful to manage the stress and keep you calm during the operation.
+In addition, a close relative or friend you trust may help manage stress and keep you calm during the operation.
 When your focus is away from your fears, symptoms disappear.

-Keep in mind that, medical staff is dealing with numerous patients having a variety of fears/phobias every day.
-They have an opportunity to improve the technical skills they acquired in universities with daily practice.
+Keep in mind that medical staff is dealing with numerous patients having a variety of fears/phobias every day.
+They can improve the technical skills they acquired in universities with daily practice.

-Thus, they will be pretty helpful to keep you calm and will accompany you throughout the experience.
+Thus, they will be pretty helpful in keeping you calm and will accompany you throughout the experience.

-Normally, hair transplant operations are done under local anesthesia done with a pain-free needleless dermojet.
+Normally, hair transplant operations are done under local anesthesia with a needleless dermojet.